IngredientsApril 6, 2026

 FAQ

-Does carrageenan in formula cause colic or reflux in babies?
+Does carrageenan in formula cause inflammation in babies?

 Duckie App